NFPA 80 addresses three operational methods for fire doors:

 - Overhead stop with mechanical hold-open

-3. Which of the following is NOT true of a power-operated door?
+3. Which of the following is NOT true of a power-operated fire door?

 - It has an automatic operator to open the door

-- It must become self-closing upon fire alarm
+- It must be deactivated upon fire alarm and become self-closing

-- It has a power operator that is listed for use on a fire door
+- It has an operator that is listed for use on a fire door

 - It must have battery backup